Coloquinte/torchSR/README.md

 # Super-Resolution Networks for Pytorch

 [Super-resolution](https://en.wikipedia.org/wiki/Super-resolution_imaging) is a process that increases the resolution of an image, adding additional details.
-Neural networks are the go-to method for accurate or realistic super-resolution.
+Methods using neural networks give the most accurate results, much better than other interpolation methods.
+With the right training, it is even possible to make photo-realistic images.

 For example, here is a low-resolution image, magnified x4 by a neural network, and a high resolution image of the same object: